 It Is Not Just Being a Good Person — It Is the Law

 Say, for example, you own a restaurant in the Tampa Bay area.
 You chose standard toilets when renovating the building.
-Then, on your opening night, or even ten years down the line, a differently-abled individual uses your lavatory, and they hurt themselves because there were no bars installed.
+Then, on your opening night, or even ten years down the line, a differently abled individual uses your lavatory and they hurt themselves because there were no bars installed.
 That decision for standard toilets when you renovated just opened you up to a serious lawsuit that could potentially bankrupt your livelihood.
-And that is not even considering if the government gets wind of your facilities and their lack of accessibility.
+There could be additional negative consequences if the government decides to investigate your facilities and their accessibility.
 Having an ADA compliant bathroom is not just considerate, it is the law.
 Failure to provide an accessible restroom may result in you being hit with serious fines.
-Do not take a chance and seek out a construction and renovation company to keep you up to code.
+Do not take a chance.
+Seek out a construction and renovation company to keep you up to code.